herrkaefer/anocus/content/posts/2016-10-08-deploy-pyhton-web-application-on-ubuntu-server.md

 "Why use `$VENV/bin/pip` instead of `source bin/activate`, then `pip`?"
 From Pyramid docs:

->$VENV/bin/pip clearly specifies that pip is run from within the virtual environment and not at the system level.
+&gt;$VENV/bin/pip clearly specifies that pip is run from within the virtual environment and not at the system level.
->
+&gt;
->activate drops turds into the user's shell environment, leaving them vulnerable to executing commands in the wrong context. deactivate might not correctly restore previous shell environment variables.
+&gt;activate drops turds into the user's shell environment, leaving them vulnerable to executing commands in the wrong context. deactivate might not correctly restore previous shell environment variables.
->
+&gt;
->Although using source bin/activate, then pip, requires fewer key strokes to issue commands once invoked, there are other things to consider.
+&gt;Although using source bin/activate, then pip, requires fewer key strokes to issue commands once invoked, there are other things to consider.
 Michael F. Lamb (datagrok) presents a summary in Virtualenv's bin/activate is Doing It Wrong.

->Ultimately we prefer to keep things clear and simple, so we use $VENV/bin/pip.
+&gt;Ultimately we prefer to keep things clear and simple, so we use $VENV/bin/pip.

 ### Pyramid